Alberta Star Development Corp. Provides Corporate Update

 Alberta Star Development Corp.

-The statements in this press release about the Company’s “pursuing options with the debtor, continues to pursue a number of attractive acquisition opportunities” constitutes a “forward-looking statement” within the meaning of the United States Private Securities Litigation Reform Act of 1995.
+The statements in this press release about the Company’s “Corporate update” constitutes a “forward-looking statement” within the meaning of the United States Private Securities Litigation Reform Act of 1995.
 This/these forward-looking statement(s) is/are based on certain assumptions made by the Company as well as by other factors that the Company believes are appropriate in the circumstances.
-All statements in this release, other than statements of historical fact, including but not limited to those with respect to potential expansion of mineralization, potential size of mineralized zone, timing of resource calculation and size of exploration program involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievement of the Company to be materially different from any future results.
-Such unknown risks, uncertainties and other factors include, but are not limited to, market prices, exploitation and exploration successes, continued availability of capital and financing, general economic, market or business conditions, risks related to international operations and joint ventures, the actual results of current exploration activities, conclusions of economic evaluations, uncertainty in the estimation of ore reserves and mineral resources, changes in project parameters as plans continue to be refined, future prices of gold, silver, uranium and base metals, environmental risks and hazards, increased infrastructure and/or operating costs, labor and employment matters, aboriginal and government regulation and permitting requirements, as well as those factors discussed in the section entitled “Risk Factors” in the Company’s latest Form 20-F on file with the United States Securities and Exchange Commission in Washington, D.C.
+All statements in this release, other than statements of historical fact, including but not limited to those with respect to potential expansion of mineralization, potential size of mineralized zone, timing of resource calculation and size of exploration program involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievement of Alberta Star Development Corp. to be materially different from any future results.
+Such unknown risks, uncertainties and other factors include, but are not limited to, market prices, exploitation and exploration successes, continued availability of capital and financing, general economic, market or business conditions, risks related to international operations and joint ventures, the actual results of current exploration activities, conclusions of economic evaluations, uncertainty in the estimation of ore reserves and mineral resources, changes in project parameters as plans continue to be refined, future prices of gold, silver, uranium and base metals, environmental risks and hazards, increased infrastructure and/or operating costs, labor and employment matters, aboriginal and government regulation and permitting requirements, as well as those factors discussed in the section entitled “Risk Factors” in Alberta Star’s Annual Information form and Alberta Star’s latest Form 20-F on file with the United States Securities and Exchange Commission in Washington, D.C.
 Performance or achievements expressed or implied by such forward-looking statements, that address future production, reserve potential, exploration drilling, exploitation activities and events or developments that the Company expects to occur, are forward looking statements.